BenPfeiffer-TX/webapps/gowiki/README.md

 * Create new wiki entries 📝
 * Edit existing wiki entries ✍️
 * Delete unwanted wiki entries 🚮
 * Redirect to a home page 🏠
+* Dynamic linking to entries
+* CSS styling for web pages

 ## Running the Application 🎉